Is it possible for us, as finite beings, to experience the Infinite? How?

 Some thoughts on how we live in a relative world, which is an expression of a deeper divine Absolute.

 John van Ruysbroeck (1293-1381) was a Flemish mystic and writer.
 He was raised in the Catholic faith, becoming a priest.
 He is now venerated in the Catholic Church.
 He was beatified in 1903 by Pope Pius X.

-Jason Silva is a wild and passionate philosopher, futurist, speaker, and TV host.
+Jason Silva is a kind of wild and passionate philosopher, futurist, speaker, and TV host.
 He has a lot of interesting things to say.
-In the below video he freestyles his way through talking about humanity as gods and worms, Tolstoy, the Infinite, consciousness, transfiguration, existential panic, meditation, self-inquiry, breathing, being born again, the Light, out-of-body experience, our inner divinity, grace, ecstasy, the self, the Self, piercing the veil, and Tillich.
+In the below video he freestyles his way through talking about how we are simultaneously gods and worms, Tolstoy, the Infinite, consciousness, transfiguration, existential panic, meditation, self-inquiry, breathing, being born again, the Light, out-of-body experience, our inner divinity, grace, ecstasy, the self, the Self, piercing the veil, and Tillich.